 The Original MD/PhD

 Case Western Reserve University (then known as Western Reserve University) created and launched the very first MD/PhD program in the country in 1956, nearly a decade before the NIH developed the Medical Scientist Training Program (MSTP) to support this type of training, which had by then spread to other universities.
-Our program was among the early group to receive NIH funding as an MSTP.
+Our program was among the early group to receive NIH funding as an MSTP in 1975.